ClaudineHandali/power-outages-project/README.md

 # Framing a Prediction Problem
 Our goal is to predict the power outage duration.
 This will be a regression problem because the power outage duration is measured by minutes, which is a continuous numerical variable.

+I chose this problem because by predicting power outage duration we're able to know how long different outages might last.
+This allows the company to assign repair crews and equipments more effectively, prioritize high-impact areas, and reduce restoration time.
+A prediction models generate data that can be used to improve outage prevention, infrastructure investments, and disaster readiness.

 # Baseline Model
 # Final Model